Jenson Button: Williams (2000)

 In November 1999, Button had his McLaren test prize at the Silverstone club circuit in a MP4/13 car and impressed team owner Ron Dennis.
 He also tested for the Prost team at the Circuit de Catalunya after the team owner Alain Prost was impressed by Button's ability and asked him to test.
 Prost offered Button a drive at his F3000 squad before becoming his F1 team's test driver for one season to prepare for competitive driving.
 He did not commit because Prost had not prepared to fulfill the promise of a F1 seat.
 Huysman and Robertson declined Dennis' offer for Button to join the McLaren team and a seat from Jaguar chairman Jackie Stewart.

-A vacant race seat became available at the Williams team, following the departure of two-time CART champion Alessandro Zanardi.
+A vacant race seat became available at the Williams team following the departure of two-time CART champion Alessandro Zanardi.
 Other contenders for the seat included sports car driver Jörg Müller and Japanese Formula Three champion Darren Manning.
 On 24 December 1999, team founder and principal Frank Williams telephoned Button, who first thought it a joke, and asked whether he was ready to drive in F1 to which he said no. Button's father instructed him to tell Williams he was indeed ready.
-Button talked with Williams and BMW motorsport director Gerhard Berger and a 'shoot-out' test was arranged between Button and F3000 racer and test driver Bruno Junqueira at Jerez in a Williams FW21B car modified by being fitted with an BMW engine. with Button securing the drive, even though the majority of the team's engineers preferred Junqueira.
+Button talked with Williams and BMW motorsport director Gerhard Berger and a 'shoot-out' test was arranged between Button and F3000 racer and test driver Bruno Junqueira at Jerez in a Williams FW21B car modified by being fitted with a BMW engine. with Button securing the drive, even though the majority of the team's engineers preferred Junqueira.
 This made him Britain's youngest ever F1 driver, beating the previous record held by Stirling Moss.
 Button did not hold a FIA Super Licence and the FIA president Max Mosley required him to complete 300 km on two consecutive days of testing and support from 18 of the 26 members of the F1 Commission.
 The FIA chose to issue him with a super licence regardless.
 Button worked with a physiotherapist to help build his strength to drive an F1 car.

 A sixth-place finish at the season's second race in Brazil made him the youngest driver in history to score a point.
 In his first six races, he qualified higher than his teammate Ralf Schumacher twice, and was consistently close in pace.
 However, Williams had intended to use Button only until they could exercise their option to buy the highly rated Juan Pablo Montoya out of his contract at Chip Ganassi Racing.
 A dip in Button's form, combined with Montoya's victory in the 2000 Indianapolis 500, led to Montoya being announced as his replacement midway through the season.
 Williams chose not to sell Button's contract, keeping the right to recall him in 2003.
 He went to Benetton Formula on a two-year loan.